tldr-pages/tldr/CONTRIBUTING.md

 *Note: when submitting a new command, don't forget to check if there's already a pull request in progress.*

+## Setup

+When setting up a brand new fork, run `make setup` to install the git pre-commit hook that will rebuild the index every time you commit your changes.
+You can also rebuild it manually by running `make index`.
+The script requires Ruby to run.
+Make sure you have the index in place as we will need it as part of your commit in order to pull in your changes.

 ## Guidelines

 Note that `tldr` is focussed on concrete examples.